HFF-Git/LcsNodes-Book/Book-Text.md

 ## *The Cab Handheld*
 <a id="markdown-*the-cab-handheld*" name="*the-cab-handheld*"></a>

+// ??? should the handheld chapters rather be earlier ? base station and handheld are teh minimal system ...

 Cab handhelds are used to control a locomotive.
 Depending on the other capabilities they can also configure a decoder device or set a turnout.
 Handhelds are connected to the bus, for example LocoNet, sometimes there is a separate bus for just the handhelds.
 Traditionally a cable connects the handheld to access points on the layout.
 Just like it is the case for base stations and boosters there is no shortage of cab handhelds.
 Lately, wireless handhelds have become very popular.
 And not to forget, some base station integrate handhelds directly in their front panel.

 This chapter will describe a general handheld to just control locomotives.
 It directly connects via cable to the LCS bus and provides the generic elements to specify the locomotive to operate, set the speed and direction as well as the function keys.
 Implementing a base station and a handheld is all you would need to run an engine and finally see something for your hard work of building a layout system.
 The cab handheld described first is a board for developing the firmware.
 Nevertheless it can be used as a full functioning cab handheld.
 Later version will build upon the firmware but use a more handy form factor.